Carol Rausch Albright's work and writing examine the relationships

 University, The University of Vermont, St. Louis University, and

 Ouchita Baptist University.
-The University of Santa Clara offers
+The University of Santa Clara offered

 a course "Religion and Modernity," covering Descartes, Nietsche,